timo/zasim/docs/tutorial/custom_stepfunc.rst

    cellular automaton originally envisioned by Von Neumann, Langton's ant or any other would have the bulk of their implementation in one of those.
 Some may also need special instances of `CellLoop` or `StateAccessor` to work.

+The `StepFunc` works by calling the following method on each `StepFuncVisitor` in turn:

+ * `~zasim.cagen.bases.StepFuncVisitor.bind` with itself as the `code` argument.
+   This binds the StepFuncVisitor to the StepFunc.
+The StepFuncVisitor should not allow another StepFunc to bind it to itself after this.

+ * `~zasim.cagen.bases.StepFuncVisitor.visit`, to let it generate any code for the step function body

+ * `~zasim.cagen.bases.StepFuncVisitor.set_target` with the target instance as the `target` argument.
+This makes the target accessible to the StepFuncVisitor, so that any new attributes [1]_ can be set.

+ * `~zasim.cagen.bases.StepFuncVisitor.init_once`, which allows for actions,
+   that depend on the target, but are only needed to be run once, not whenever the configuration has changed.

+ * `~zasim.cagen.bases.StepFuncVisitor.new_config`, in which the StepFuncVisitor
+   can perform any tasks necessary to bring a changed configuration into a sane state.
+Any `BorderHandler`, for instance, would work their magic here.

+..
+[1] For an example of this, see
+       `zasim.cagen.nondeterministic.NondeterministicCellLoopMixin.set_target`,
+       which populates the randseed attribute, that was previously added to the targets attribute list in the visit method.

+There are other actions, that happen, which don't fit this pattern:

+ * At the very beginning, the `StepFunc` will tell the `StateAccessor`, how big the configuration array is, by calling its `set_size` method.

+ * After `new_config` has been called on all visitors, the `StepFunc` will call `~zasim.cagen.bases.StateAccessor.multiplicate_config`, which takes care of populating a kind of history of configs.
+Usually, a `StateAccessor` would keep at least a *current config* and a *next config* internally.
+This is the code, that makes sure, that every external change to the configuration will be reflected in both of these.

+ * After setting the size on the accessor, it will extract the `possible_values` property of the target instance and set self.possible_values to it.

+ * After calling `bind` on all visitors, the StepFunc will `run a compatibility check <zasim.cagen.stepfunc.StepFunc._check_compatibility>` of all StepFuncVisitors, to make sure simple errors like using a loop for one dimension with a configuration, that's two-dimensional, will get noticed straight away.